arvigeus/AZ-204/Topics/Functions.md

 - For triggers, the direction is always `in`
 - Input and output bindings use `in` and `out`, or `inout` in some cases.
+- `connection`: refers to an environment variable that holds the service connection string. **The property does not contain the actual connection string!**

 ```jsonc
 {